felixhultin/cross_lingual_relative_importance/README.md

 To install, create and activate a virtual environment and run:
 `pip3 install -r requirements.txt`

+### 5. Regression analysis using Linear mixed models (LMM)

+Since LMMs are not readily available in Python, the results of the regression analysis in the paper was done in Stata.
+To run the script, run `stata mixed-effects/lmm.do`.
+If you want to create the plots, run `convert_tables_to_results.py`, which will create a `conversion.xlxs` Excel file.
+Move the `with_reffect` tab of the `conversion.xlsx` Excel file to the `Regression analysis` tab of the original `all_results-<timestamp>.xlsx` Excel file.
+Then you can run `python -m analysis.create_plots all_results-<timestamp>.xlsx`.

 ### Acknowledgements

 A large part of the code base of https://github.com/beinborn/relative_importance has been re-purposed for this project.
+Alexander Koplenig wrote the `mixed-effects/lmm.do` file.